spectrocloud/librarium/docs/docs-content/getting-started/aws/deploy-manage-k8s-cluster-tf.md

 > think that it slows down the development and release processes, due to the extra code reviews.
 However, the ability to
 > revert in the case of an outage more than makes up for this small drop in velocity."
 >
 > Wren nods, knowingly.
-"Let's explore Palette's IaC capabilities and see if we can apply some learnings to our
+"Let's explore Palette's IaC capabilities and maybe we can apply some learnings to our
 > infrastructure."

 ## Prerequisites